jusbuckingham/zodia/README.md

 # Zodia
-a hub for all thing Zodiac!
+a hub for all things Zodiac!

 ## Purpose of this application
 To provide important information about Zodiac signs.